rackerlabs/support-how-to/content/cloud-servers/resize-up-compute-and-memory-servers.md

 Use the following steps to resize up your servers:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).

-2. In the top navigation bar, click **Servers > Cloud Servers** to view a list of your existing servers.
+2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.

+3. Select **Servers > Cloud Servers** to view a list of your existing servers.

-3. Click the gear icon next to the server that you want to resize, and then click **Resize**.
+4. Click the gear icon next to the server that you want to resize, and then click **Resize**.

    A pop-up window that lists your server size options displays.

-4. Select a new server size, and then click **Resize Server**.
+5. Select a new server size, and then click **Resize Server**.

    **Note:** Each server size has a different hourly cost for uptime, and the new cost goes into effect when the server resize process completes.
 This